Vincent Phillip Muñoz

 Research and Teaching Interests: American Political Thought, American Constitutional Law, Early Modern Political Theory, Church & State

-Vincent Phillip Muñoz is the Tocqueville Associate Professor of Political Science and Concurrent Associate Professor of Law at The University of Notre Dame.
-He also serves as Director of Notre Dame’s Tocqueville Program for Inquiry into Religion and Public Life and the Potenziani Program in Constitutional Studies.
+Vincent Phillip Muñoz is the Tocqueville Associate Professor of Political Science and Concurrent Associate Professor of Law at the University of Notre Dame.
+He is the Founding Director of Notre Dame’s Center for Citizenship & Constitutional Government.
+He is also the faculty director of ND’s undergraduate minor in Constitutional Studies.
+Under his leadership, the Center has raised over $16,500,000 in grants, gifts, and pledges.